Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 Before You Apply

 Prior to applying for Nevada’s PCS Program, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid Eligibility Test.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 As part of the application process, applicants will need to gather documentation for submission.
-Examples include copies of Social Security and Medicare cards, prior bank statements, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
-Unfortunately, a common reason applications are delayed is required documentation is missing or not submitted in a timely manner.
+Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, previous bank statements, and proof of income.
+A common reason applications are delayed is required documentation is missing or not submitted in a timely manner.

 Application Process

 To apply for Nevada’s Personal Care Services Program, persons must first be a Nevada Medicaid recipient, or in other words, a recipient of Medical Assistance to the Aged, Blind and Disabled (MAABD).
 Persons can apply online at Access Nevada, or alternatively, complete and submit a paper “Application for Assistance” to one’s district Division of Welfare and Supportive Services (DWSS) office.
-Contact information for northern DWSS offices can be found here, and southern DWSS offices, here.
+See contact information for northern DWSS offices and southern DWSS offices.
 DWSS offices can also provide application assistance and / or answer Medicaid eligibility questions.

 Persons who are already enrolled in Nevada Medicaid should call the Medicaid prior authorization call center at 800-525-2395 (option 1, followed by option 4) to request an assessment for personal care services.